AdobeDocs/workfront.fr-FR/help/quicksilver/planning/architecture/connect-record-types.md

 +++

-## Connecter des types d’enregistrements
+## Connecter les types d’enregistrements

 <!--when changes here, also update the article for "Connect records"-->